Deciphering the Dubai dress code and what’s appropriate to pack for your trip to Dubai

 - If someone does ask you to cover up – do so without protest

-Yes, you will also har conflicting advice in travel forums telling you to wear whatever you want, Dubai is so libreal etc, etc. Please don’t be that tourist!
+Yes, you will also hear conflicting advice in travel forums telling you to wear whatever you want, Dubai is so liberal etc, etc. Please don’t be that tourist!